 A short Bill was published on 30 May 2019, introducing a ban from 20 January 2020.
 Second reading of the Bill will take place on 7 May 2019.

 Following on from debate during the passage of the Animal Welfare Act 2006 through Parliament, the Labour Government carried out a public consultation on how best to safeguard the welfare of wild animals in travelling circuses in England.
-94.5% of respondents considered that a ban on the use of wild animals in circuses would be the best option to achieve better welfare standards.
+At the time 94.5% of respondents considered that a ban on the use of wild animals in circuses would be the best option to achieve better welfare standards.

 In May 2011 the Coalition Government announced its decision to introduce a licensing scheme for wild animals in circuses in England, using powers provided by the Animal Welfare Act 2006.
 It considered that a complete ban would require primary legislation.
 It then consulted on the proposed licensing scheme.
 The regulations to bring in the licensing scheme came into force in January 2013.

 Policy in the Devolved Administrations

 The Scottish Government passed legislation to ban wild animals in travelling circuses in December 2017.
 The Welsh Government has carried out independent review on the evidence of animal welfare of wild animals in travelling and non-travelling circuses and has announced a ban will be introduced in 2019.
 Meanwhile, the Northern Ireland Executive has investigated the possibility of an all-island approach to the issue of wild animals in circuses through adoption of a Code of Practice.
 However, the Republic of Ireland banned wild animals in circuses in 2018.